content-manager-sdk/Community/Samples/ServiceAPI/CSharp/OpenIdConnectPlugin/ReadMe.md

  When you create the application in you IdP ensure that you set the redirect uri to look like this
   * for the Web Client https://[MyWebServer]/contentmanager/serviceapi/auth/openid
   * for WebDrawer https://[MyWebServer]/WebDrawer/auth/openid
+NOTE: The redirect URI must be all lower case.

  ### Edit web.config
 Below is a sample of the config to enter, you will need to get the well-known uri, secret and client Id from your IdP.